 He added that Indonesia’s bill payment landscape is predominantly offline, fragmented, and manual.
 “Ayoconnect comes in with its Open Bill Network to build and run hundreds of integrations.

 Revealing more around the company’s future plans, Co-Founder & COO Chiragh Kirpalani said: “Online bill payment is a clear winner from COVID-19 as consumer preferences have accelerated digitalization.
 Ayoconnect will remain focused on bill payment while aiming to build more value-added solutions together with our partners.
 One such solution includes a Billing Reminder that helps our partners like Bank Mandiri Card Division and other financial institutions execute auto-debit for bill payment.”

 CEO BRI Ventures Nicko Widjaja is looking forward to working together with Ayoconnect as an important investor and partner, saying "Bill payment technology plays a vital part across many currently underserved industry verticals and there is a tremendous growth opportunity in the upcoming digitalization of those sectors.”

-"We see a sustainable value in Ayoconnect's approach to serve the entire ecosystem by working with Bill providers, Aggregators and Channel Partners alike.
-Their open network allows the acceleration in democratising digital products within the Indonesian fintech ecosystem over the coming years," he added.
+"We see a sustainable value in Ayoconnect's approach to serve the entire ecosystem by working with Bill providers, Aggregators, and Channel Partners alike.
+Their open network allows the acceleration in democratizing digital products within the Indonesian fintech ecosystem over the coming years," he added.